The ultimate guide on how to find the right therapist for you

 It’s important to note that partly because of extensive licensing requirements, associates and licensed therapists may provide equally good care (our founder, Jonathan, actually works with an AMFT under supervision).
 Studies also show that therapy outcomes, as rated by clients, do not vary based on years of experience or whether a therapist is an associate or is licensed.
 Outside of reflect, the hourly rates of many associates can be equal or greater to that of licensed therapists.

 All clinicians who go through this education and certification process can potentially help you.
 The degree type alone is not a good predictor of who will be helpful for your specific circumstances, and in many cases a Master’s level therapist can be as good or better than someone with more training.
-The same is true for an associate vs. a licensed therapist or even someone who has been practicing for 5 years vs. 15 years.
+The same is true for an associate vs. a licensed therapist or even a new therapist who has been practicing for 5 years vs. one that has 15 years of experience.
+License type and years of experience have very little barring on what makes a good therapist.

 It’s essential that you ultimately find the right fit with the person who will be helping you manage your mental health.
-Fit is less about education and more about how the present in the room and their specific style.
+Fit and finding a good match is less about education and more about how they present in the room and their specific style.
 A lot more on this below

 What kinds of therapy are there?

-Regardless of the degree type, any therapist with any degree is allowed to practice any type of psychotherapy, and there are hundreds of different types of psychotherapy they can focus on.
+Regardless of the degree type, any therapist with any degree is allowed to practice any type of psychotherapy (also known as talk therapy), and there are hundreds of different types of talk therapy they can focus on.
 Several of the most common types of therapeutic orientations and modalities are listed below.

-Some types of therapy require additional training and certification, for example Dialectical behavior therapy (DBT) and Eye movement desensitization and reprocessing (EMDR) (see below).
-It also can be common for a clinician to pull from different orientation types.
-There may also be specific therapy types for individual vs. couples therapy.
+Some types of therapy require specialized training and certification, for example Dialectical behavior therapy (DBT) and Eye movement desensitization and reprocessing (EMDR) (see below).
+It also can be common for a clinician to pull from different orientation types for mental health treatment.
+There may also be specific therapy types for individual therapy vs. couples therapy and some therapy styles may be better for in-person or online therapy.

 Psychodynamic psychotherapy helps people find more satisfaction in their lives and relationships, by bringing to light how the mind works.
 Psychodynamic psychotherapy explores current and past situations, across both the conscious and unconscious mind.
 Understanding and healing come from the process of examining and talking through situations.